bensooraj/experiment-mr/README.md

 > `x` => map task number <br /> `y` => reduce task number

 The final output files (one for each reduce bucket) are written once every single map task is complete.
-The number of reduce buckets (currently set to 10) in controlled by the coordinator,
+The number of reduce buckets (currently set to 10) is controlled by the coordinator,

 ```golang
 # coordinator/coordinator.go